 ASP.NET Cache Limitations in Web Farms

-Despite very useful caching features, ASP.NET Cache has some serious limitations.
-Some of them are given below:
+Despite its highly effective caching capabilities, ASP.NET Cache has some serious limitations.
+Some of them are as follows:

 Use ASP.NET Cache Compatible Distributed Cache

 The way to work around these limitations of ASP.NET Cache is to use a distributed cache like NCache for web farms.
-NCache provides the same features that ASP.NET Cache plus more.
+NCache offers all the features of ASP.NET Cache and additional capabilities.
 But, as a distributed cache, NCache easily synchronizes across multiple servers.
 Here are some benefits you get from NCache:

-- Scale’s transaction load very nicely: You can keep adding more cache servers to the cache cluster as your web farm grows from 2 to 200 servers.
+- Scale’s transaction load: You can keep adding more cache servers to the cache cluster as your web farm grows from 2 to 200 servers.
 NCache never becomes a bottleneck in handling more traffic.

-- Scale’s data storage nicely: As you add more cache servers, your cache storage capacity grows due to Partition Cache topology.
+- Scale’s data storage: As you add more cache servers, your cache storage capacity grows due to Partition Cache topologies

 - Replicates data for reliability: You can ensure that no data loss occurs even if a server goes down because data is replicated to other servers.